ruby/ruby-bench/README.md

 ./run_benchmarks.rb --category ractor-only
 ```

-Note: The `harness-ractor` harness is automatically selected when using these
+Note: The `ractor` harness is automatically selected when using these
 categories, so there's no need to specify `--harness` manually.

 ## Ruby options